phillipbvetter/ctsmTMB/README.md

 ``` r
 ?ctsmTMB
 ```
-or individually (for a subset of methods) using i.e. `?ctsmTMB::add_systems`.
+or individually (for a subset of methods) using i.e. `?ctsmTMB::addSystem`.
 The methods documentation is also available on the [homepage](https://phillipbvetter.github.io/ctsmTMB/reference/ctsmTMB.html).

 ## Example Usage